robb-romans/docs-repo-template/CONTRIBUTING.md

 # Contributor guidelines

+**Note::** To use this template, view source and replace product name and repo name with the values for your documentation.

 These guidelines provide the general process for maintaining source code that builds the Rackspace {{product-name}} developer documentation.